basbassi-houssam/modern-clock-widget/README.md

 ### 🔤 Font Issues

-If fonts don't display correctly:
+1. Verify font installation: `fc-list | grep -i anurati`
-1. Install the Anurati font system-wide
+2. Sometimes a reboot to the system is needed
-2. Use the fallback fonts (Impact, Arial Black)
+3. Use the fallback fonts (Impact, Arial Black)
-3. Modify the font-family in the SCSS file
+4. Modify the font-family in the SCSS file if needed

 ### 🖥️ Multi-Monitor Issues